VoronDesign/Voron-Documentation/sourcing_faq.md

 ### What are the hammer nuts used for?

 The hammer nuts are intended to be used with the panel clips to allow easier removal and reinstallation.
-It is possible to apply some locktite and create quarter-turn fasteners.
+It is possible to apply some locktite and create quarter-turn fasteners for easy removal and installation.

 ## Wiring